evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ---
-title: Zeekr 001 Performance AWD
+title: Zeekr 001 Long Range RWD
-linktitle: 001 Performance AWD
+linktitle: 001 Long Range RWD
-description: Zeekr 001 Performance AWD is an all-electric sedan with a WLTP range of up to 590 km (367 miles).
+description: Zeekr 001 Long Range RWD is an all-electric sedan with a WLTP range of up to 590 km (367 miles).
 EVKX.net have all the details.
 weight: 10
 hidden: true
 ---